finsberg/IN1910_H22/book/docs/lectures/python/python_intro.md

 Typically we want to print out a longer message, rather than just the variable.
 In this case we can use print-formatting to have more control.
 There are several ways to do this in Python, but the most straight-forward method (also the most recently introduced) are called f-strings.

-To use f-strings, you must place a `f` or `F` charaacter immediately before your string.
+To use f-strings, you must place a `f` or `F` character immediately before your string.
 You can then use curly braces `{}` to place variables into the string as follows

 ```python
 print(f"After {t} seconds, the object has traveled {s} meters")